 - Suicidal ideation and self-injury

-- Unexpected accidents – such as pregnancy, sexually transmitted disease, car crash, and/or a fight.
+- Unexpected accidents (i.e. pregnancy, sexually transmitted disease, car crash, fight, etc.)

 - Attention-deficit/hyperactivity disorder (ADHD)